 Managing California's natural lands for stable carbon storage and sequestration is essential to state efforts to achieve carbon neutrality and increase resilience to climate change.
 The Sierra Nevada region functions as a critical carbon stock by storing nearly half of the 2 billion metric tons of forest carbon stocks in California.
 Historically, within mixed-conifer forests in the Sierra most of the forest carbon was stored in a few very large trees.
 At that time, competition between trees was low and tree sequestration rates were high (see Healthy and Resilient Forests).
-Although fires occurred frequently they were generally of low to moderate severity which allowed emissions from fires to be quickly recaptured by the remaining live trees.
+Although fires occurred frequently they were generally of low to moderate severity which allowed carbon emissions from fires to be quickly recaptured by the remaining live trees.

-Today, much of the carbon of Sierra Nevada mixedconifer forests is stored in smaller trees, which are increasingly vulnerable to fire and the effects of climate change.
-Carbon sequestration can be lost and emissions increased from multiple avenues as a result of these stressors and disturbances.
+Today, much of the carbon of Sierra Nevada mixed-conifer forests is stored in smaller trees, which are increasingly vulnerable to fire and the effects of climate change.
+Carbon sequestration has declined due to increasing frequency and severity of disturbances, leading to abrupt (e.g., wildfire) and/ or gradual (e.g., bark beetle outbreaks) transfers of carbon to the atmosphere and dead organic matter pools and soils.
 The AB 1504 California Carbon Inventory for 2006-2015 reported that live trees in the Sierra Nevada region annually sequestered approximately 9.5 million metric tons of carbon dioxide equivalent (MMT CO2e) which is equivalent to roughly the same amount of carbon dioxide that 2 million cars emit in a year.
 However, by 2017, tree mortality in the region had reduced this rate to 6.0 MMT CO2e.
-Not only is sequestration lost when trees die from drought, insect outbreaks, or fire but the decomposing trees also release carbon back into the atmosphere and become fuel for future fires.
-Depending on severity, wildfire plumes can also contribute significant greenhouse gas emissions.
-Finally, forest ecosystems are at risk of converting to grass and shrublands, especially after repeat high-severity fires, and these habitat types do not sequester as much carbon.
+Depending on fire severity, wildfire plumes can also contribute significant greenhouse gas emissions, further contributing to climate change.
+Finally, forest ecosystems are at risk of converting to grass and shrublands, especially after repeat high-severity fires, and these habitat types do not sequester or store as much carbon.

 Fortunately, management action has the potential to reduce carbon emissions and increase carbon sequestration, and these same actions may also serve to protect important cultural and ecological resources.
-Thinning overly dense forests can trigger a return to similar historical processes, in which initial losses of carbon from lost or removed trees can be regained and stored more securely in the remaining large trees.
-Fuel treatments (including mechanical, Rx and managed wildfire) that remove small diameter trees, understory biomass, and reduce surface fuels can reduce the potential of crown fires, thereby protecting the carbon stored in live trees and promoting more stable annual sequestration.
-Carbon losses from mechanical treatments can also be further mitigated if the removed biomass is converted into durable wood products, which continue to store carbon.
+Thinning overly dense forests can trigger a return to similar historical processes, in which initial losses of carbon from lost trees can be regained and stored more securely in the remaining large trees.
+Fuel treatments (including mechanical, Rx and managed wildfire) reduce surface fuels, shrubs and other understory biomass, and ladder fuels (smalldiameter trees), reducing the potential of crown fires and thereby protecting the carbon stored in live trees and promoting more stable annual sequestration.
+Carbon losses from mechanical thinning treatments can also be further mitigated if the removed biomass is converted into durable wood products, which continue to store carbon.
 Residual biomass can also be converted into bioenergy, substituting for more carbon-intensive energy production.
 A recent study in the Sierra Nevada found that restoring montane meadows also increases carbon sequestration and ecosystem capacity for stable carbon storage in the soil.